 This is a personal favorite of mine as it melts, stretches, and has an incredible cheesy flavor.
-It comes in slices, blocks, shreds, and even cream cheese.
-Since it’s not strict paleo, I try to provide other options in my recipes for my paleo readers but they do seem very allergen-conscious and are completely vegan and soy-free if that’s a concern.
+It comes in slices, blocks, shreds, cheese sauce, and even cream cheese.
+They also seem very allergen-conscious and are completely vegan and soy-free if that's a concern.

 I use so many different fats in my recipes.
 I just love the extra flavors they can add to a dish.
 If you don't have a particular fat that a recipe calls for, no biggie.
 In general, the fats that are solid at room temperature can be substituted for each other 1:1.
 Additionally the fats that are liquid at room temperature are also usually good substitutes for each other.

 Bacon fat is hands-down my favorite cooking fat.
 It just adds the best flavor.
 It's not something you'd likely find in a store, rather, it's simply the fat left in a pan after frying bacon.
 Allow it to cool a bit then pour into a container and save it to cook with later.
 I put a lid on mine and store it in the refrigerator.
 It's great for sautéing and adding extra flavor.
 This fat is solid at room temperature.

 Coconut oil is great for frying, sautéing, and baking and gives food a mild coconut flavor.
 It can make a great butter substitute in baked goods.
 Refined coconut oil can be substituted if you need a neutral-flavored cooking fat.

 Coconut oil found in a spray can behaves differently from the jarred variety as it is liquid at room temperature and is best for keeping foods from sticking to cookware.
 If the spray variety is needed in a recipe, it will be specified, otherwise assume you need regular coconut oil from a jar.